 Tip 8: More on Exploring Your Jewish Genealogy

-There’s a growing body of resources available to folks researching their Jewish heritage.
+There is a growing body of resources available to those of us researching our Jewish heritage.
 Here are a few sites I found especially helpful:

 • JewishGen (powered by Ancestry and affiliated with the Museum of Jewish Heritage): a collection of databases, resources, and search tools that currently hosts more than 20 million records and provides a myriad of resources and search tools.
 Note that you can also often find sites specific to various cities through KehilaLinks, as I did for Radom.